boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 - Updates that are meant to ensure a consistent structure when calling an existing IANA registry ({{consistent}}).
 - Updates that fix a shortcoming in the description of an IE ({{desc}}).

+Note that, as per {{Section 5 of RFC7012}}, {{IANA-IPFIX}} is the normative reference for the IPFIX IEs that were defined in {{?RFC5102}}.
+Therefore, the updates in this document do not update any part of {{!RFC7125}}.

-Fixes that require an update to {{!RFC7012}} may be moved to a separate document.
+Fixes that require defining new IEs may be moved to a separate document.

 # Conventions and Definitions